R2004GEO/R2004GEO/README.md

 # About me

 Hey!
 I'm George, a  simple student from Iași, Romania.
 I like to spend my time reading books, watching movies and listening to music.
-I'm alsa passionate about cryptocurrencies, blockchain and stocks.
+I'm also passionate about cryptocurrencies, blockchain and stocks.

 # Some cool stats